teremterem/litellm-server-boilerplate/README_BOILERPLATE.md

 ### Setup 🛠️

 1. **Clone this repository, but use a special remote name (`boilerplate` instead of `origin`):**

+   The reason `git clone` below uses `boilerplate` as the remote name instead of the usual `origin` is because this will enable you to set up `origin` to point to YOUR OWN remote repository in the later steps of this guide.

    ```bash
    git clone \
        --origin boilerplate \